-The world’s largest individually timed cycle race is less than a month away and this year it won’t be the shortened version but the whole 109km!
+The world’s largest individually timed cycle race is just a few weeks away and this year, over 35 000 cyclists will be taking on the 109km challenge.
 Getting your bike on the plane sounds like a mission but is pretty simple really- check out our fail-safe guide for getting you and your bike to Cape Town on time and ready to win.
-Just have a scroll below to your relevant carrier to check out the costs, particularities and procedures involved in transporting your bicycle.
+Just have a scroll below to your relevant carrier to check out the bike freight costs, particularities and procedures.

 Featured Image above courtesy of SA Tourism via Flickr

 Airlines will ask you to sign a “Limited Release Tag” which indemnifies them from any loss or damage to your bike or packaging.
 You will need to keep this tag after checking in your bike, and take it with in order to collect your bike.
 Most airlines advise you take out personal insurance on your bike for extra peace of mind, though of course care will be taken not to damage your bike.

 The Cape Town Cycle tour advises you to book your flight as early as possible to secure your spot.
 When booking your flight it’s best to phone the airline and let them know that you will be bringing a bicycle along too.
 Most carriers prefer that you drop it off a few days in advance.
 You will also need to consider your mode of transport from Cape Town International Airport- a small hatchback rental can fit one bike and some luggage but you’ll need to hire a larger vehicle for bigger groups of cyclists.